Altenau Palace: Subsequent history

 After various additions (including a clock-tower added by archbishop Johann Ernst von Thun und Hohenstein), a major rebuild was carried out between 1721 and 1727 by archbishop Franz Anton von Harrach, whose architect was Johann Lukas von Hildebrandt.
 This converted the palace to a baroque, four-winged building with an inner courtyard.

 Remains of the Altenau palace can be found in the basement of the south west corner of the present palace, next to the rose-garden.
 It is likely that the main walls upward of this, and many of the inner walls of this part also belong to the oldest stages of the palace's construction, because it can be shown that they were included during the work of Lukas von Hildebrandt.

-The Susanna fountain, dating from 1612, stands in the park of the present-day Mirabell Palace between the hedge-theatre and the well-fountain.
-According to folklore, Susanna depicts the figure of Salome Alt.
+The Susanna fountain, dating from 1612, stands in the park of the present-day Mirabell Palace between the hedge-theatre and the well-fountain, depicting the biblical figure of Susanna bathing.
+According to local lore, the statue is modelled Salome Alt herself.